Bristol Water – a social history

 In response to such external conditions, a further Act of Parliament was granted to develop a well at Chelvey to add to the incoming water received at Barrow Treatment Works.
 Around a similar time, financial prospects for the company looked up with the purchase of offices and premises previously leased at Small Street.

-Rising social expectations regarding health, sanitation and the ever-growing demand for water led to price increases and in turn healthier returns and dividends – in hindsight, perhaps a mark of thanks to those who preserved with the investment in the early days of Bristol Water Works.
+Rising social expectations regarding health, sanitation and the ever-growing demand for water led to price increases and in turn healthier returns and dividends – in hindsight, perhaps a mark of thanks to those who persevered with the investment in the early days of Bristol Water Works.
 No doubt spurred on by the healthier margins and perhaps in regret of having not sought it earlier, the Bristol Civic Corporation sought to take over the company.
-The discussion was protracted and piecemeal and on the basis of unreasonable terms the matter was dropped, albeit only temporarily until it was re-opened again by the corporation some five years later.
-The Board of Bristol Water Works however successfully declined and fought off the respective challenge.
+The discussion was protracted and piecemeal and on the basis of unreasonable terms the matter was dropped, albeit only temporarily until it was reopened again by the corporation some five years later.
+The Board of Bristol Water Works successfully declined and fought off the respective challenge.

 A third reservoir at Barrow Gurney was built following the Act of 1882 which enabled further supply to be provided to suburban areas of Bristol, providing a total storage capacity of 870 million gallons at Barrow Gurney.
 Access to Sherbourne Springs further expanded the water resources available to support the growing demand.

 The Parliamentary Acts of 1888 and 1889 gave powers to construct what is known today as Blagdon Lake but is more accurately called the Yeo Reservoir.
 The damming of the valley was completed in 1901 with a network of local springs feeding into the reservoir in addition to the Yeo River.
-Around a similar time filter, sand beds were installed at Barrow, and this marks one of the many steps towards improving water quality.
-By this era, all of the original Board members had moved on or had passed away.
+Around a similar time, filter sand beds were installed at Barrow, and this marks one of the many steps towards improving water quality.
+By this era, all of the original Board members had moved on or passed away.
 In their place were new individuals with new ideas but all still with the interests of greater societal benefit for Bristol in their mindset.

 The great competition and the right to supply the city of Bristol with water…

-New offices and works yards were established to replace the by now cramped work spaces on Small Street.
+New offices and works yards were established to replace the now cramped work spaces on Small Street.

 This year saw renewed attempts to investigate public appetite for the incorporation of Bristol Water Works into the civic corporation with the establishment of a committee under the corporation’s authority.
 The resulting report issued in 1934, no doubt to the disappointment of the corporation, concluded “that the steps taken by the company to safeguard the water supply would meet with general appreciation by the citizens, and that the situation did not provide occasion for pursuing further the question of purchase”.

 Once again, the staff of Bristol Water Works Company were all too soon fighting another war.
 The increasing mechanisation of the Second World War brought the war fronts closer to home.
-On the one night alone on 24 November 1940, amongst the destruction on the streets and to homes, some 95 water mains were damaged.
+On one night alone, on 24 November 1940, in addition to the destruction on the streets and to homes, some 95 water mains were damaged.
 When enemy invasion seemed a reality, hundreds of rafts made of tree trunks were placed on the company’s reservoirs at Cheddar, Barrow and Blagdon to prevent the alighting of enemy aircraft.
 Throughout the war, all staff dutifully played their part to company and country, working all hours to restore supply often with little regard to personal safety.
 Despite best efforts, many parts of the city were without water supply.
 A survey was conducted by Bristol Water Works Company to locate the old medieval wells and conduits as an emergency measure, research which subsequently proved of significant historical value after the war.

 1945 – The Water Act of 1945

-marked a major milestone in the development of the water sector.
-Prior to 1945, separate Acts of Parliament were required to permit the undertaking of any major works, but the Water Act changed the requirements governing water suppliers and extended and formalised duties to include conversation and appropriate management and use of sources
+This marked a major milestone in the development of the water sector.
+Prior to 1945, separate Acts of Parliament were required to permit the undertaking of any major works, but the Water Act changed the requirements governing water suppliers and extended and formalised duties to include conservation and appropriate management and use of sources

 10 July 1946 – 1946